One window for

 Workspaces

-Toggle ⌁ Sync to mirror keystrokes to every pane in a tab, tmux synchronize-panes style.
+Background tabs pulse green on output; long commands fire a native alert when they finish.
+Toggle ⌁ Sync to mirror keystrokes to every pane in a tab.

 Conductor is a host.